Tenant to Tenant Migrations

-Insentra represents Quadrotech in the ANZ region and has been a services partner for Quadrotech for many years, winning partner of the year multiple times.
+Insentra represent Quadrotech in the ANZ region and have been a services partner for Quadrotech for many years, winning partner of the year multiple times.
 We are enabled and supported directly by Quadrotech where necessary and deliver tenant to tenant migrations to their consistently high standard.

 You can’t change the tenant name once you’re in Microsoft 365.
 If you’ve adopted lots of services and you change your business name it can become a problem when you’re sharing links externally.
 Recipients become confused or mistake the different name for a phishing link email because the tenant name doesn’t resemble what they are expecting, raising suspicions.